maddockz/wikifun/README.md

 # README #

-I haven't written anything yet.

 ### What is this repository for? ###

-* The ultimate goal is to practice Naive Bayes classification on Wikipedia articles by attempting to classify articles as 'History' or 'Sports'.
+* The ultimate goal is to practice Naive Bayes classification on Wikipedia articles by attempting to classify articles as 'History' or 'Sports' (or neither).

   In the first stage, we clean a dump of a Wikipedia archive and store it in a MySQL database.
 Perhaps this will more useful to other users than the